Sareee

-Sari Fujimura (藤村 沙里, Fujimura Sari) better known by the ring name Sareee, is a Japanese joshi professional wrestler primarily performing in Japan as a freelancer, and she is a former one-time IWGP Women's Champion.
-She is the producer and booker of Sareee-ISM, a promotion of self-produced shows.
-She is also signed to the American promotion Sukeban, where she performs under the ring name Sareee Bomb and is the Sukeban World Champion in her first reign.
+Sari Fujimura (藤村 沙里, Fujimura Sari) better known by the ring name Sareee, is a Japanese joshi professional wrestler.
+She is primarily performing in Japan as a freelancer.
+She is also the head producer and booker of Sareee-ISM, a promotion of self-produced shows.

-Fujimura is known for her work in promotions such as Dream Star Fighting Marigold, JWP Joshi Puroresu, Pro Wrestling Wave, Seadlinnng, Sendai Girls' Pro Wrestling, World Woman Pro-Wrestling Diana, and WWE.
-In Marigold, she is the inaugural Marigold World Champion.
-She is also a former Beyond the Sea Single Champion, Beyond the Sea Tag Team Champion, JWP Junior Champion, Princess of Pro-Wrestling Champion, Sendai Girls World Champion, WWWD World Champion, and WWWD Tag Team Champion.
+Fujimura is known for her work in promotions such as Dream Star Fighting Marigold, JWP Joshi Puroresu, Pro Wrestling Wave, Seadlinnng, Sendai Girls' Pro Wrestling, World Woman Pro-Wrestling Diana, World Wonder Ring Stardom, and WWE.
+In Marigold, she was the inaugural Marigold World Champion.
+She is also a former Beyond the Sea Single Champion, Beyond the Sea Tag Team Champion, IWGP Women's Champion, JWP Junior Champion, Princess of Pro-Wrestling Champion, Sendai Girls World Champion, WWWD World Champion, and WWWD Tag Team Champion.